Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-02.md

 <!-- > -->

-A test is run by calling:
+📐 🧑‍🔬 📋

+Write the following code to create a new test:

 ```JavaScript
 test(desc, callback)
 ```

-You supply two parameters a *description string* and a *callback function*.
+<small>You supply two parameters a *description string* and a *callback function*.</small>

 <!-- > -->